 Sources and Uses of Cash.
-During the first quarter of fiscal 2015, net cash used in operating activities was \$24.2 million.
-The primary factor in cash used in operations was the decrease in the "accounts payable, accrued expenses, and other liabilities" line item of the cash flow statement of \$22.9 million due to the payment of the majority of our fiscal 2014 performance bonuses during the first quarter of fiscal 2015.
-Other uses of cash included a decrease in the "unbilled services" line item of the cash flow statement of \$7.6 million due to an increase in revenue, and a decrease in the "prepaid expenses and other current assets, and other assets" line item of \$1.0 million, partially offset by a \$1.3 million net increase in the "accounts receivable" and "accounts receivable allowances" line items of the cash flow statement.
-Cash provided by operations included net income of \$2.9 million, depreciation and amortization expense of \$1.7 million, share-based compensation expense of \$1.6 million, and non-cash charges for an increase in deferred rent of \$0.3 million, partially offset by the gain on extinguishment of debt of \$0.6 million.
+During the fiscal year-to-date period ended October 3, 2015, net cash used in operating activities was \$4.9 million.
+The primary factor in cash used in operations was the decrease in the "accounts payable, accrued expenses, and other liabilities" line item of the cash flow statement of \$15.0 million due to the payment of a significant portion of our fiscal 2014 performance bonuses during the first quarter of fiscal 2015.
+Other uses of cash included a decrease in the "unbilled services" line item of the cash flow statement of \$8.6 million, and a \$2.6 million decrease in the "accounts receivable" line item of the cash flow statement, net of the "accounts receivable allowances" line item.
+The change in these items is reflected in our increase in DSO from 99 days at the end of fiscal 2014 to 109 days at the end of the third quarter of fiscal 2015.
+A decrease in the "prepaid expenses and other current assets, and other assets" line item of \$0.8 million also contributed to the decrease.
+Cash provided by operations included net income of \$8.9 million, depreciation and amortization expense of \$4.8 million, share-based compensation expense of \$4.4 million, and an increase in deferred rent of \$5.0 million due primarily to amounts received from our Boston landlord of approximately \$3.8 million related to reimbursements of buildout costs, as per the terms of the lease agreement.
+Other movements in the cash flow statement were the gain on extinguishment of debt of \$0.6 million and deferred tax provision movements of \$0.3 million.

-During the first quarter of fiscal 2015, net cash used by investing activities was \$0.9 million, which included \$2.4 million for capital expenditures, partially offset by \$1.5 million of collections on notes receivable, net of payments, in the first quarter of fiscal 2015.
+During the fiscal year-to-date period ended October 3, 2015, net cash used by investing activities was \$11.2 million, which included \$12.7 million for capital expenditures related principally to outfitting our new office space in Boston, Massachusetts and Washington, DC for occupancy in the third and fourth quarter of fiscal 2015, respectively, partially offset by \$1.5 million of collections on notes receivable, net of payments, in the fiscal year-to-date period ended October 3, 2015.

-We used \$4.9 million of net cash in financing activities during the first quarter of fiscal 2015, primarily for the repurchase and retirement of our common stock of \$4.5 million and the redemption of approximately \$0.1 million in vested employee restricted shares for tax withholdings.
+We used \$10.5 million of net cash in financing activities during the fiscal year-to-date period ended October 3, 2015, primarily for the repurchase and retirement of our common stock of \$10.8 million and the redemption of approximately \$0.1 million in vested employee restricted shares for tax withholdings, partially offset by proceeds from the exercise of stock options of \$0.6 million.
 Additionally, NeuCo made payments of \$0.3 million on its note payable during the first quarter of fiscal 2015.